 We have seen the bring your own device (BYOD) craze continue to explode into organizations and campuses through the desire to use content creation devices and laptops.
 Allowing users to connect to your network, find their files, and print can cause operational challenges.

 Your users expect to be connected wherever they are; working from home, delivering an assignment, or just in between buildings.
 In addition to PaperCut's other mobile and BYOD printing alternatives, Mobility Print and Email to Print, Web Print is a simple way to manage printing and still track and control what is being printed and from where.

 Print without drivers

-Web Print is PaperCut's unique and industry leading solution to manage the growing need for printing from BYOD laptops, wireless devices and anonymous users.
-As a core feature of PaperCut, Web Print enables printing from user-owned devices without the overhead of installing printer drivers and managing server authentication.
-PaperCut's Web Print has been deployed across hundreds of education campuses and is an ideal solution for offering print services via student owned laptops and netbooks.
+Web Print is PaperCut's industry leading solution to manage the growing need for printing from BYOD laptops, wireless devices, and anonymous users.
+Web Print gives users easy access to print Microsoft Office, PDF, and image files directly from the browser on their own devices without the overhead of installing printer drivers and managing server authentication.
+PaperCut's Web Print has been deployed across thousands of education campuses and is an ideal solution for offering print services via student owned laptops and netbooks.

-Standard - Web Print is a core feature of PaperCut and included as standard.
+Web Print is a core feature of PaperCut NG and PaperCut MF.
 We don't charge extra for this module, nor require you to sign up to a cloud service.
 It's all locally hosted and in your control/domain/network.

-Integration - Unlike solutions like PrinterOnTM, Web Print is fully integrated into PaperCut's standard print charging/accounting/quota process.
-It does not matter if you're a staff user allocating to a faculty or department account, or a student charging to your free print quota, the user account allocation experience the same as that seen when printing from a networked desktop system.
+Web Print is fully integrated into PaperCut's standard print charging/accounting/quota process.
+It does not matter if you're a staff member charging to a faculty or department account, or a student charging to your free print quota, the account selection experience is the same as printing from a networked desktop computer.